shijieS/shijieS.github.io/_posts/post/2018-05-26-make-your-jekyll-support-latex.md

   <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
 {% endhighlight %}

-Finally, I found this [this link](https://github.com/github/pages-gem/issues/307), went to his/her repostory and get the idear of position to put.
+Finally, I found this [this link](https://github.com/github/pages-gem/issues/307), went to his/her repostory and got the idear of position to put these codes.

 I should put these codes in the all-shared layout file which is '_include/head.html', see this file code as following